-Revenue recognition for all contributions and grants as of July 1, 2019 were transitioned to ASU 958 using the modified retrospective transition method.
-Adoption of ASU 958 did not have a material effect on the Organization's financial statements.
+Revenue recognition for all contracts (completed and in process) as of July 1, 2020, and all contributions and grants as of July 1, 2019, were transitioned to ASC 606 and ASU 958, respectively, using the modified retrospective transition method.
+Adoption of ASC 606 and ASU 958 did not have a material effect on the Organization's financial statements.